40net-cloud/terraform-google-fortigate-aa-fgsp/README.md

 end
 ```

+...and add proper tag-based firewall rules to Cloud Firewall.

 We recommend to assign a dedicated port for FGSP sync.
 By default this role will be assigned to the last port (last subnet on the var.subnets list).
 You can modify the default behavior:

-- to not use any port as dedicated for FGSP and use the **port1** for both production traffic and FGSP sync: set var.fgsp_port to null
+- to not use any port as dedicated for FGSP and use the **port1** for both production traffic and FGSP sync: set `var.fgsp_port` to `null`
-- to use a different port as dedicated for FGSP (it will not be linked to any load balancer and access will be restricted): set var.fgsp_port to the name of FortiGate port (eg. "port2")
+- to use a different port as dedicated for FGSP (it will not be linked to any load balancer and access will be restricted): set `var.fgsp_port` to the name of FortiGate port (eg. "port2")

 **NOTE: do NOT set fgsp_port to port1**

+#### Management

+All deployed FortiGate VM instances can be accessed and managed individually using their private or (optionally) public IP address.
+The default setting enables public IP addresses on the FGSP port.
+Although it is a convenient setting, it is not the most secure one.
+Make sure you adapt settings to your local deployment and use private connectivity for administrative access whenever possible.
+The following variables can be set to modify the default configuration for management port:

+- set `var.mgmt_port` to your desired FortiGate port name (eg. "port1") to enable management on that port.
+Leaving this variable to default will use the FGSP port
+- set `var.mgmt_port_public` to `false` to disable external IP addresses for management

+The default *admin* password will be set to instance ID and will have to be changed upon the first login.

+Deployed FortiGates can be optionally linked to FortiManager during bootstraping.
+To enable this feature use var.fortimanager variable and set it to object including the following properties:

+- `ip` - IP address or FQDN name of FortiManager
+- `serial` - serial number of FortiManager.
+Note that missing serial number will cause the connection to fail.